The U.S. has two dominant ice dance teams. There might only be room on the podium for one.

 Hubbell and Donohue have said this will be their last competitive season, and when they finished their rhythm dance, Donohue let out a yell of excitement.
 They try to downplay the significance of the moment, but “there is a certain hype that comes from being on an Olympic stage,” he said after the performance that went about as well as they had hoped.

-They talk about their connection with one another more than the medals — even as the possibility of earning one looms in the coming days.
+They talk about their connections with one another more than the medals — even as the possibility of earning one looms in the coming days.
 But as the team that sat in third ahead of the free dance at the Olympics four years ago, they also know how the standings can shuffle with a mistake.

 Since then, “we’ve continued to push our boundaries and here we are — and hopefully walking away this time with a medal,” Hubbell said, “but no matter what, already with a completely different, more beautiful Olympic experience.”